eeriemyxi/povi/README.md

   --debug        Enable debug logs.
   -V, --version  Show program version.
   -r, --repl     Initiate a REPL session.
   -a, --altsc    Use alternate screen buffer for the REPL.
-Scrolling may not
+                 Scrolling may not work.
-                 work.
+  -n, --nosplit  Don't split the input into multiple words,
+                 instead treat it as one single word/phrase.
 ```

 # License